hassahma/notification/README.md

  I have implemented two caching strategies which are known as **TTL** and **PREFETCH**

  1. **PREFETCH**
  In PREFETCH caching strategy, the cache keys will have no cache expiry and cache will automatically be populated by pre-fetching with latest copy of the data after the configured time in config.yml.
 The default caching strategy is PREFETCH.
+By default, the pre-fetching happens every 5 minute as defined in config.yml.
 The API can be started with PREFETCH as follows:
     - go run main.go -s PREFETCH

  2. **TTL**